protontypes/open-sustainable-technology/README.md

 - [The General Lake Model](https://github.com/AquaticEcoDynamics/GLM) - is a water balance and one-dimensional vertical stratification hydrodynamic model.
 - [nhdR](https://github.com/jsta/nhdR) - R interface to the US National Hydrography Dataset.
 - [modflow6](https://github.com/MODFLOW-USGS/modflow6) - has been widely used by academics, private consultants, and government scientists to accurately, reliably, and efficiently simulate groundwater flow.
+- [iMOD](https://oss.deltares.nl/web/imod/home) - is an easy to use Graphical User Interface + an accelerated Deltares-version of MODFLOW with fast, flexible and consistent sub-domain modeling techniques.
+- [Imod-Python](https://gitlab.com/deltares/imod/imod-python) - is designed to help you in your MODFLOW groundwater modeling efforts
 - [HydroShare](https://github.com/hydroshare/hydroshare) - HydroShare is a website and hydrologic information system for sharing hydrologic data and models aimed at giving users the cyberinfrastructure needed to innovate and collaborate in research to solve water problems.
 - [pysheds](https://github.com/mdbartos/pysheds) - Simple and fast watershed delineation in python.
 - [WhiteboxTools](https://github.com/jblindsay/whitebox-tools) - WhiteboxTools is an advanced geospatial data analysis platform.